foldda/rda/README.md

 Recursive Delimited Array, or RDA, is an encoding format for storing and transporting structured data in a text string.

 Unlike XML and JSON using a schema to restrict the data to the specifics of a certain application, RDA is a **schema-less** format for **generic** data.
-An RDA-encoded string (aka.
+It means an RDA-encoded string (aka.
 "RDA container") can be used for storing any data from any application.

-With the simple yet powerful data communication using RDA, programs "talking" to each other has never been so easy :smiley:.
+_With the simple yet powerful data transportation enabled by using RDA, programs "talking" to each other has never been so easy._

 ## A Problem With XML/JSON